Turge08/klipper_filament_dryer/README.md

 ## Introduction

-Klipper add-on to turn on a filament dryer heater based on the humidity level.
-A GCode command is also provided to dry the filament on demand for xx minutes.
+Klipper add-on to automatically turn on a filament dryer heater based on the humidity level or manually for a specified amount of time.
+An optional can also be opened/closed on an interval.

 ## Sample Config